aaa59891/restaurants/README.md

 >Server:
 >>You can find configuration file at /restaurant/server/src/conf/config.ts
 >>defaultConfig can be used for development, prodConfig is used for production.
->>There is a test email account for this repo, you can just use or change it to your email account.
+>>There is a test email account for this repo, you can just use the email account or change it to your own.
->>Remember to set the url which is this application's url, that will appear in the email you send to your friends.
+>>Remember to set the url in the configuration, as that url will appear in the email you send to your friends to invite them for collaboration on the collections.

 >Client:
 >>Client configurations are set in /restaurant/client/src/environments